CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 Algorithms can be neighbor-based (meaning iterating through the vertices, then iterating through the neighbors for each vertex and doing something with the neighbor) or connection-based (iterating through the vertices, then for each vertex iterating through the vertices again and seeing if there is an edge between the inner loop vertex and outer loop vertex).

-For neighbor-based algorithms, using an adjacency matrix is slower since we have to iterate through each row, and also each column of that row, to see the neighbors of a vertex (however adjacency lists/sets/maps are faster).
+For neighbor-based algorithms, using an adjacency matrix is slower since we have to iterate through each element in a row to see the neighbors of a vertex, even if there is no edge between some of the vertices.
+Adjacency lists/sets/maps are faster since we only iterate through the vertices there are edges with.

 For connection-based algorithms, using an adjacency matrix is faster since we can instantly look up in the array to see if two vertices have an edge.